 It is not something we want to think about but we want you to be prepared.
 For dogs, cats and rabbits the vet will clip a small area of fur off the front leg (or ear for rabbits) while the nurse holds your pet.
 A spirit swab will be applied to the clipped area to help us see the vein more easily.
 The nurse will then ‘raise the vein’ by applying light pressure to your pet’s foreleg (or ear).
 The vet will then inject an overdose of pentobarbitone anaesthetic into the vein.
 In most cases your pet will be asleep within a matter of seconds and all heart and brain activity will stop within another few seconds.
 At this point your pet has passed away but after a few seconds they may twitch and take a few last breaths, they may also empty their bladder and bowels.
 These are signs they have passed away and are to be expected, they are not signs your pet is fighting the drug.
 In very poorly animals there may be different events but the vet will discuss this with you.

-The nurse will usually hold your pet during euthanasia if that is ok with you, we find that in most cases this allows a more peaceful passing, but of course your pet will want to know you are there, so its fine to be with your pet and stroke them if you wish, this may soothe and reassure them if they are worrying about things.
+The nurse will usually hold your pet during euthanasia if that is ok with you.
+We find that in most cases this allows a more peaceful passing, but of course your pet will want to know you are there, so its fine to be with your pet, stroke them and talk to them if you wish; this may soothe and reassure them if they are worrying about things.
 If you are not able to stay with them then that's ok, we will comfort them as though they were our own.

 For some types of small pet we may take them into a theatre and give them some anaesthetic gas until they are asleep, this means they will be unaware when we give them their injection and limits their stress and upset.